malubarreto/365daysofcode/README.md

 ](https://www.udemy.com/course/the-data-science-course-complete-data-science-bootcamp/).
 Then, I watched the first [video about Neural Networks](https://youtu.be/aircAruvnKk?si=5ipzKpFHZykjTtfU).

 Day 16 (31/07/2024): I started to read a book about Data Science.

+Day 17 (01/08/2024): I continued the section 8 about numpy, learned the basic workflow of matplotlib.